 How is SIBO diagnosed?

-Currently the best lab test for diagnosing SIBO is a non-invasive breath test that measures abnormal gasses in your breath following the ingestion of lactulose sugar.
-Performed at home, the 3 hour lactulose breath test requires that you follow a special diet for one day only and then fast overnight before performing the test the following morning.
-On the morning of the test you collect a baseline breath sample, then you ingest a lactulose sugar solution and proceed to collect a series of 9 additional breath samples every 20 minutes.
+The glucose breath test is not perfect but it is far more sensitive and specific to SIBO, meaning you are less likely to be misdiagnosed and given the wrong treatment (or misdiagnosed and given no treatment).
+Performed at home, the 3 hour glucose breath test requires that you follow a special diet for 1 day prior to testing and then fast overnight before performing the test the following morning.
+On the morning of the test you collect a baseline breath sample, then you drink a glucose sugar solution and proceed to collect a series of 9 additional breath samples every 20 minutes.
 The process takes 3 hours.
-These samples are analyzed by the lab to detect unusual elevations in hydrogen and methane gas which will be present in high levels if you have SIBO.
+These samples are analyzed by a lab to detect unusual elevations in hydrogen gas which will be present in high levels if you have SIBO.

 Treating people with SIBO has become a special interest in my integrative medicine practice where I focus on the connection between gut health and chronic disease.
 Here are some frequently asked questions about small intestinal bacterial overgrowth:

 Q: My physician or gastroenterologist has run imaging and other tests and said there is nothing wrong but I still have symptoms.
 Is it possible that I have SIBO?

 A: You cannot see SIBO with diagnostic imaging like an ultrasound, x-ray, CT scan, MRI, endoscopy or colonoscopy.
 Current small intestinal culture techniques are invasive, expensive and not satisfactory for the diagnosis of SIBO.
 Physicians in Ontario rarely perform glucose breath tests and this means that a typical workup by a family doctor or gastroenterologist does not rule out SIBO.
 If your main symptom is diarrhea and you’re not responding to standard treatment, ask your doctor about SIBO testing (but make sure it it is the glucose test).